AlbertHernandez/bull-bus/README.md

 * `Topic Name`: will be used to know the subscriptions that should be executed when a new topic is published.
 * `Subscriber Name`: we can have N subscribers to a topic.
 The pair (topicName, subscriberName) will identify a unique subscription.
 Check how this is useful to [visualize](#visualization) the queues.
-* `Handler`: this is the function that will be executed when a message is published to a particular topic.
+* `Handler`: this is the function that will be executed when an event is published to a particular topic.

 ## How to Use It